kostiantyn-matsebora/streamstore/docs/README.md

 ### Considerations

+- To implement your own database you do not need StreamStore package, all necessary interfaces are located in [StreamStore.Contracts](https://www.nuget.org/packages/StreamStore.Contracts/) package.
 - _You can register your own database implementation in the DI container using any kind of lifetime (i.e. Singleton, Transient, Scoped, etc.)_

   However, if you register it as a singleton, you should be aware that it should be thread-safe and preferably stateless.

 - _Solution already provides optimistic concurrency and event duplication control mechanisms, as a **pre-check** during stream opening_.

   However, if you need consistency guaranteed, you should implement your own mechanisms as a part of [IStreamUnitOfWork] implementation.
 For instance, you can use a transaction mechanism suppored by `ACID compliant DBMS`.
   For educational purposes, [InMemoryStreamUnitOfWork.cs] already contains such mechanisms.

 - _Get and Delete operations must be implemented as idempotent by their nature._

 ### Example